WolfTechGames/blog/_posts/2016-3-20-Slimes-Taste-Better-Using-TNet - Copy.md

 - Shooting Blobs
 - Pushing rocks

-Thank you for checking out our blog post sunday, hope you come back next sunday for another great blog post.
+Thank you for checking out our blog post, hope you come back next time for another great blog post.
 Don't forget to [follow us on twitter](http://twitter.com/WolfTechGames) for updates and also subscribe to our newsletter.
 Alright see you next time!

 ~Seby